Albert Gallatin school board member resigns, says Facebook was hacked

 “I’m a black man.
 I had a father in my home all my life.
 I’m a father myself and I’m a father to my kids,” he said.

-Reed said he was surprised and heartbroken by the post, saying as a student, he did not observe racist behavior from Mangold in health class.
+Reed said he was surprised by the post, saying as a student, he did not observe racist behavior from Mangold in health class.

 “It was a little heartbreaking, because these are the teachers you look up to,” he said.